SashimiSaketoro/blt-burn/docs/API_REFERENCE.md

 #### Threshold Tuning Script

-Use `scripts/tune_entropy_threshold.py` to find optimal thresholds for your data:
+Use `scripts/tune_entropy_threshold.py` to find optimal thresholds for the dataset:

 ```bash
 # Test different thresholds on various modalities